Department of Accounting & MIS

 Learn more about the award.

-• Open/Close The VITA Program
+• Open/Close Information about the VITA Program

 VITA is a national operation, and most business schools operate a worksite every year.
 VITA and Beta Alpha Psi have a national partnership, with various levels of cross-promotion and incentives for quality work by the student volunteers.